Wahe3bru/mm-github-pages-starter/_portfolio/seeking-shelter.md

 I used Selenium and targeted the relevant links (court names) and extracted the information displayed for the selected court.
 I saved the data in a Pandas DataFrame and exported it as csv.
+The scraped data had to be cleaned and I used Pandas string methods and some regex.